ui5-community/wdi5/README.md

 | Apple iOS | latest major version |

 # Getting Started
+run `npm i -D wdi5`

+Check [Webdriver.io](https://webdriver.io/) for the general setup of tests with webdriver.

+This framework is leaned on OPA5 tests.

 ## How to use
 ### Config
-in your `wdio.conf.js` a config object `wdi5` following optional, but recommended, properties to use all functionality.
+In your `wdio.conf.js` (can be copied from test folder) a config object `wdi5` following optional, but recommended, properties to use all functionality.

 | Property       | Description   |
 | -------------  | ------------- |